 Alice: Alice touches her stomach.
 “I know.
 Plus, you left her aspirin.
 That is… you didn’t have to do that.
 A killer wouldn’t do that.”

-GM: Alice hears a dull thud emanate from the floor.
-Downstairs.
+GM: Alice hears a dull thud from the floor.

 Wright gets up from his seat on the bed.

 GM: A low growl sounds from Wright’s throat.
-Alice can see the slightest bit of fang protruding from his lip.
-He strides across the room, opens the door, and stomps downstairs.
+Alice can see a hint of fang protruding from his mouth.
+He strides across the room, opens the door, and tromps downstairs.

 Alice: Alice stands out of his way as he goes, then likewise leaves, closing the door.
 She follows, unsure if his business with her is finished.

-GM: Downstairs, the party seems to be dying down.
-A number of students lie slumped against walls with bleary-eyed, fugued expressions, being attended to by friends.
-Most of them are sneezing and coughing.
-Girls are helping inebriated roommates upstairs.
+GM: Downstairs, the party seems to be winding down.
+A number of students lie slumped against walls with bleary-eyed, out of focus expressions, being attended to by friends.
+Many people are sneezing and coughing.
+Girls help inebriated roommates upstairs.
 Some of them look really out of it.
 They don’t just look drunk, though.
-Some are sneezing and coughing too.
+They’re sneezing and coughing too.